 You’ll need to work out:

 - Which are your priority debts?
 These are the most important debts that need to be dealt with first, such as Council Tax and secured loans.
-You can find out more about identifying these on our dealing priority debts sheet
+You can find out more about identifying these on our dealing priority debts page

 - How much you can afford to pay back each month (remember to allow enough money for household bills and groceries)